yashkp1234/recruiting-exercises/inventory-allocator/deliverr_challenge/README.md

 Total Time = O(W) + O(2WI) + O(W) = O(2WI + 2W) = O(WI)<br/>
 **Thus, the overall implementation time is O(WI)**

-## Design Questions
+## Design Decisions

-- ## Why use a warehouse class and create warehouse objects when it takes an O(W) time
+- Why use a warehouse class and create warehouse objects when it takes an extra O(W) time to do so?
+  - I interpreted this challenge as more of a design challenge than optimization.
+In reality there’s a lot of short cuts I could have taken such as writing the inventory allocation as one class, or using the warehouse list as given to avoid the extra O(W) of creating warehouses.
+However, I didn't because I took the perspective that this is a real-world problem and the way I solve this problem should be correct and efficient, but also well designed for scalability and to allow for future improvements and additions while being easily maintainable.
+  - In order to achieve this I tried to follow OOP principles by creating the Warehouse class, and making “private” variables and methods (nothing is really private in python but \_\_ is convention for it).
+I believe the warehouse class helps modularize my code making it easier to find errors, have better readability, and helps it be scalable.
+Specifically, adding new features such as being able to use the same warehouse list to complete multiple orders could easily be implemented currently the way my project is structured.
+In fact, it was implemented before in my first commit before I removed it.